Distance: 8.8 miles round trip on trail

 Note: As of 6/18/2014, The City of Azusa and Vulcan Materials Co. opened a new fenced trail that leads through the quarry to the canyon trail.
 The new trail is open full time so going over Van Tassel Ridge is no longer necessary.

 Fish Canyon Falls is a popular destination close to Azusa/Duarte.
 There are two routes to the falls.
 One is a short, 4 mile round trip with about 700' of elevation gain, ideal for families but only available on a handful of Saturdays each year, as determined by the Vulcan Materials Company.
 The other route, the Van Tassel Ridge, is described in the Trails of the Angeles: 100 Hikes in the San Gabriels book by John Robinson, hike #49, as 8.5 miles with 3200' of gain, "tortuous" and "definitely not recommended."
 Of course, that is route I chose for several reasons.
-I prefer the challenge, and I also prefer going when I can avoid the crowds.
-The Access Duarte web site has very different stats for the Van Tassel Ridge route, 9 miles and 2280' of gain.
-My GPS came up with 8.8 miles and 3292' of gain.
+I preferred the challenge, and I also preferred going when I could avoid the crowds.
 To get to the trailhead, from the I-210 Foothill Freeway, traveling west: exit at Irwindale Avenue in Irwindale.
 Turn right and go 0.2 miles.
 Turn left on Foothill Blvd. and go 0.7 miles to Encanto Parkway.
 Turn right and the dirt parking lot is on the left in about 0.5 miles.

 The Vulcan Materials Company runs the quarry that blocks access to the canyon.
 According to their web site, they are nation’s largest producer of construction aggregates—primarily crushed stone, sand, gravel—and a major producer of ready-mixed concrete.
 I find it interesting that pieces of the San Gabriels are spread around the country in concrete and building materials.